Our three large yurts (Buzzard, Badger and Woodpecker) can sleep up to 6 persons. Our smaller yurt (Willow) sleeps up to 4.

 Do I have to bring bed linen?

 No, all bed linen is provided.
-However, you will need to bring your own towels.
+However, you will need to bring your own towel and blankets should you wish.

 Can I get reception on my mobile phone?

-Depending on your network, you will be able to pick up some patchy reception on your mobile phone.
+Depending on your network, you will be able to pick up some reception on your mobile phone.
+We are with EE and frequently have 4G in the yurt field.

 Do you have internet access?